BITSS/WorldBankFeb2017/2-GitDemo.md

 * Enter `git log` to see the record of your changes.
 * Enter `git checkout <hash> <filename.txt>` where `<hash>` is the unique letter and number string refering to the place you want to jump back to and filename is the specific file.
 * Verify that the file has changed back to the point you want.
 * To get the latest version back, type `git checkout HEAD <filename.txt>` or `git checkout master` which will send you to the tip of the `master` branch.
-(I know, we haven't talked about branches yet!)
+(I know, we haven't talked about branches yet!
+So let's do that now.)

 Atlassian has a great [explanation](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting) of the differences between revert, reset, and checkout.

+### Branching:
+Git uses branches to let you experiment on new ideas or bug fixes.

+* Create, name, and sync a new `experimental` branch with the 'create new branch' button.
+* Make changes to `regressions.do` making the regressions robust to heteroskedasticity, save, and commit them to `experimental`.
+* Oh wait, no. Emergency, you have to go back to the main (master) branch.
+* Change a different part of `regressions.do`.
+Add a line at the end:
+`summ length`
+Save and commit to master.
+* Merge the experimental branch into the master branch.
+In Github Desktop this is done by clicking on Update from.
+Make sure you're *in* Master and Update from experimental.

+#### Conflicts
+Between the experimental branch and the main branch, make and commit some conflicting changes (that is, changes to the same lines of the same file).
+Then try and merge. *What happens?*
+* Change the regression line to read `reg price mpg weight` in master.
+Save and commit to master.
+* Change the regression line to read `reg price mpg length, robust` in experimental.
+Save and commit to experimental.
+* Try and merge.
+* Resolve the conflict by editing the weird part out of the file yourself, saving, and committing.
+This has to be done on the command line.

 ### Publishing (pushing and pulling):

 You can store stuff online at GitHub.com (or any server with Git installed), which will enable you to work on multiple computers.

-Git frequently refers to `push`ing and
+Git frequently refers to `push`ing (sending) and `pull`ing (retreiving).
+Github Desktop simplifies this and just calls it "Sync".

+To publish your repository on the web.
-1. Just click the Publish button.
+* Just click the Publish button.

+Now we want to make sure that we can

 2. Make changes online via GitHub.com.
 3. Sync with the sync button.